-Once you are declared bankrupt you will need a registered trustee to administer your estate.
+Once it’s been established that you can no longer avoid filing for bankruptcy and you are declared bankrupt, you will need a registered trustee to administer your estate.
 You can nominate your own trustee at the time of lodging your documents or AFSA will appoint one on your behalf.

 The bankruptcy trustee is responsible for:

 - Securing and selling your assets, including any assets acquired during the bankruptcy.

 - Determining and collecting the appropriate amount of post-bankruptcy income contributions from you.

 - Examining your prior conduct and investigating whether any financial recoveries are available from your family or other parties, or whether offences have been committed under the Act.

 - Reporting and meeting with creditors.

 - Distributing money to creditors gathered by the bankruptcy trustee.

 There are also significant restrictions placed upon you once you’ve filed for bankruptcy, including:

 - A requirement to contribute part of your income during bankruptcy (above a set threshold) to the trustee.